 Forget all the trappings around you that are part of that which is dying, belief requires one thing: An open statement of Truth.

 And belief provokes something powerful in us:

-If this is so, and at your core is Love Life and Light, then you must do as Christ did.
-You must demonstrate that God is light and in Him is no shadow (1 Jn 1:5), you must have Love at your core and demonstrate that God is Love Himself (1 Jn 4:8, 16) and above all, accepting the invitation to be citizens of the Kingdom of God, you must be life giving spirits for the one you worship is Life Himself (1 Jn 5:11-12, 20)
+If this is so, and at your core is Love, Life and Light, then you must do as Christ did.
+Christians must demonstrate that God is light and in Him is no shadow (1 Jn 1:5), we must have Love at your core and demonstrate that God is Love Himself (1 Jn 4:8, 16) and above all, accepting the invitation to be citizens of the Kingdom of God, we must be life giving spirits for the one we worship is Life Himself (1 Jn 5:11-12, 20)

-You are called from death into Life that you might render life to all others.
-You have heeded the invitations to pass from this life, to be dead to this life, to deposit your life with Christ in God, and to pass on this invitation to others, that they too might be dead to this world and alive with Christ in God.
+We are called from death into Life that we might render life to all others.
+We have heeded the invitations to pass from this life, to be dead to this life, to deposit your life with Christ in God, and to pass on this invitation to others, that they too might be dead to this world and alive with Christ in God.